trixi-framework/HOHQMesh/Documentation/docs/releasing-a-new-version.md

-# Creating a new HOHQMesh release
+# Releasing a New Version

 This document describes the necessary steps for creating a new HOHQMesh release.
 When following these guidelines, don't forget to replace `1.2.3` with the